Katherine Anne Porter: Acclaimed writing career and teaching

-Porter published her only novel, Ship of Fools, in 1962; it was based on her reminiscences of a 1931 ocean cruise she had taken from Vera Cruz, Mexico, to Germany.
-The novel's success finally gave her financial security (she reportedly sold the film rights for Ship of Fools for $500,000).
-Producer David O. Selznick was after the film rights; but United Artists who owned the property, demanded $400,000.
+Porter published her only novel, Ship of Fools, in 1962; it was based on her memories of a 1931 ocean cruise she took from Vera Cruz, Mexico, to Germany on the German passenger ship SS Werra (renamed the SS Calabria in 1936 after being sold to the Italian shipping line Lloyd Triestino.
+The novel's success gave her financial security.
+She reportedly sold the film rights for $500,000.
+Producer David O. Selznick was after the film rights, but United Artists, who owned the property, demanded $400,000.
 The novel was adapted for film by Abby Mann; producer and director Stanley Kramer featured Vivien Leigh in her final film performance.

-Despite Porter's claim that after the publication of Ship of Fools she would not win any more prizes in America, in 1966 she was awarded the Pulitzer Prize and the U.S. National Book Award for The Collected Stories of Katherine Anne Porter.
+Despite Porter's claim that after the publication of Ship of Fools, she would not win any more prizes in America, in 1966 she was awarded the Pulitzer Prize and the U.S. National Book Award for The Collected Stories of Katherine Anne Porter.
 That year she was also appointed to the American Academy of Arts and Letters.
-She was nominated for the Nobel Prize in Literature five times between 1964 and 1968.
+She was nominated for the Nobel Prize in Literature five times from 1964 until 1968.

+In 1966, Porter donated her literary papers to the University of Maryland.
+On her 78th birthday, the Katherine Anne Porter Room opened in McKeldin Library (later moved to Hornbake Library) at the University of Maryland to house many books from Porter's personal library and other items belonging to her.

 In 1977, she published The Never-Ending Wrong, an account of the notorious trial and execution of Sacco and Vanzetti, which she had protested 50 years earlier.

 Death

+Porter had a severe stroke in 1977.
+After being examined by psychiatrists, she was deemed incompetent, and the court appointed her nephew Paul Porter as her guardian.
 Porter died in Silver Spring, Maryland, on September 18, 1980, at the age of 90, and her ashes were buried next to her mother at Indian Creek Cemetery in Texas.
-In 1990, Recorded Texas Historic Landmark number 2905 was placed in Brown County, Texas, to honor the life and career of Porter.
+In 1990, Recorded Texas Historic Landmark number 2905 was placed in Brown County, Texas, to honor Porter's life and career.